 Go Kayaking/SUPing/Canoeing on Town Lake

-One of the favorite pastimes in Austin among students in nearby colleges.
-All three are great exercise, loads of fun for everyone of (almost) all ages, pet-friendly, and a great exposure to the beauty of Austin (both nature and the skyline).
-There are plenty of Kayak and Stand-Up Paddleboard (SUP) rentals along the Town Lake Trail and if you don’t see one, a quick Google search will definitely yield many results quickly.
+One of the favorite outdoor activities for residents, visitors, and students living in the nearby colleges in Austin.
+All three are for great exercise, loads of fun for every one of (almost) all ages, pet-friendly, and significant exposure to the beauty of Austin (both nature and the skyline).
+There are plenty of Kayak and Stand-Up Paddleboard (SUP) rentals along the Town Lake Trail, and if you don’t see one, a quick Google search will yield many results quickly.

 Visit Zilker Park